thebreckoning/LaikaTek/README.md

 # Helpful Docker commands

-sudo docker-compose up -d --build # This creates the docker containers based on the docker-compose.yml file and starts the application.
-The -d flag is optional. sudo docker-compose down # Shuts down the docker containers.
-Adding --remove-orphans removes stopped containers and is useful in development. sudo docker ps # Lists running docker containers.
-Adding the -a flag shows all containers including those that are not currently running.
+sudo docker-compose up --build # This creates the docker containers based on the docker-compose.yml file and starts the application.\
+sudo docker-compose down # Shuts down the docker containers.
+Adding --remove-orphans removes stopped containers and is useful in development.\
+sudo docker ps # Lists running docker containers.
+Adding the -a flag shows all containers including those that are not currently running.\

 # Key vault
 Keys will be used to secure passwords used within the app for connection strings.